triplecanopy/b-ber/README.md

 $ npm rm -g bber
 ```

-Then repeat the linking steps above.
+Then repeat the linking step above.

 #### `.profile` Method

 Update the command below for your preferred profile file (`.profile`, `.bash_profile`, `.zshrc`, etc.).
-Protip: use an alias other than `bber` so that you know which module you're using in the future.
+Protip: use an alias other than `bber` so that you know which module you're referencing in the future.

 ```console
 $ echo "alias _bber=\"$(pwd)/node_modules/.bin/babel-node $(pwd)/packages/b-ber-cli/dist/index.js --presets es2015,stage-0"\" >> ~/.profile